 The student became suspicious due to subtle inconsistencies in communication style and unusual requests for financial assistance.
 Demonstrating notable initiative, the student engaged with the scammer for three hours, successfully tracing their IP address and gathering evidence for a police report.
-This case highlights how fake friend scams exploit trusted relationships.
-It also underscores the critical importance of cross-checking unusual messages directly with the friend through alternative channels.
+This case highlights how fake friend scams exploit trusted relationships and the importance of verifying any unexpected or urgent financial requests, regardless of the apparent source.